manasseh-randriamitsiry/permah_react/README.md

 # Permah - Event Management Platform

-A modern event management platform built with React, TypeScript, and Docker.
+A modern event management platform built with React TypeScript frontend and Symfony backend.
 Supporting multiple languages (English, French, and Malagasy), this application helps you create, manage, and participate in events easily.

 ## 🌟 Features